RahulBansal1998/Resume_Parser/README.md

 python -m nltk.downloader words
 ```

-# Documentation

-Official documentation is available at: https://www.omkarpathak.in/pyresparser/

 # Supported File Formats

-- PDF and DOCx files are supported on all Operating Systems
+- PDF and DOCx and Doc files are supported on all Operating Systems
-- If you want to extract DOC files you can install [textract](https://textract.readthedocs.io/en/stable/installation.html) for your OS (Linux, MacOS)
-- Note: You just have to install textract (and nothing else) and doc files will get parsed easily

 # Usage